Abraham-Dagnew/Weather-app/README.md

 ## API Reference
-This app uses the Weather API to fetch weather data.
+This app uses the WeatherAPI to fetch weather data.